SAMMISolutions/docs/doc_posts/_about/overview.md

 LioranBoard 2 development started in summer 2021.
 Lioran recreated it mainly from scratch using Gamemaker Studio 2, which was a significant upgrade from its predecessor.
 The UI was completely reworked and many new features and commands were added.

 From June 2022, the LioranBoard 2 Dev team started building upon the original code by Lioran.
+The app was rebranded and renamed to SAMMI.
 The team is continuing the upkeep and development of the software, including adding more features and keeping up to date with changes in the streamerverse.

-**LioranBoard 2 Dev Team** (in no particular order)
+**SAMMI Dev Team** (in no particular order)

 - [Christinna](https://twitter.com/christina_kral)
 - [RoadieGamer](https://twitter.com/roadiegamer)